 No… a bit maybe… it depends what you mean

 The word Mindfulness has become very popular and its definition has become very broad.
-Wikipedia defines it as “… the psychological process of bringing one’s attention to experiences occurring in the present moment, which can be developed through the practice of meditation and other training.”
+Generally it can eb defined as bringing one’s attention to experiences occurring in the present moment, which can be developed through the practice of meditation and other training.”

 Here are some of the differences between HeartMath and mindfulness.